segmentio/segment-docs/src/connections/storage/warehouses/warehouse-errors.md

 ### ERROR: 1040 (SQLSTATE XX000)

 This is a Redshift 500 - an internal server error.
 This is usually caused by having too many tables or too many columns.
-If you're seeing this error, [please visit our contact form to submit a request](/contact/support).
+If you're seeing this error, [contact the Segment Support team](https://segment.com/help/contact/).

 ### read tcp XXX.XX.XX.XXXX:XXXX-XXX.XX.XX.XXXX:XXXX: read: connection timed out

 This is a networking error that typically arises when Redshift doesn't close properly close the connection or gets rebooted.

-If you see this error on consecutive syncs, [contact us](/contact).
+If you see this error on consecutive syncs, [contact us](https://segment.com/help/contact/).

 ### pq: role "XXX" is not permitted to log in